firebase/flutterfire/packages/firebase_admob/README.md

   );
 ```

-`BannerAd` and `InterstitialAd` objects can be disposed to free up plugin
-resources.
-Disposing a banner ad that's been shown removes it from the screen.
 Interstitial ads, however, can't be programmatically removed from view.

-Banner and interstitial ads can be created with a `MobileAdEvent` listener.
+Interstitial ads can be created with a `MobileAdEvent` listener.
 The
 listener can be used to detect when the ad has actually finished loading
 (or failed to load at all).

 ## Using rewarded video ads

-Unlike banners and interstitials, rewarded video ads are loaded one at a time
+Unlike interstitials, rewarded video ads are loaded one at a time
 via a singleton object, `RewardedVideoAd.instance`.
 Its `load` method takes an
 AdMob ad unit ID and an instance of `MobileAdTargetingInfo`: